 This phenomenon, the arrival of meteoroids on Earth, is more frequent than it seems.
 Most of those that pass through the Earth's atmosphere are microscopic particles.
-In fact, 50 to 230 meteoroids over 10 grams arrive every day.
+50 to 230 meteoroids over 10 grams arrive every day.
 Those that measure 50 meters or more in diameter and that do not disintegrate are nevertheless the ones that scientists are most concerned about since the impact against the Earth's surface would have devastating consequences for the planet as it has in the past.

 The scientific community has been studying the objects that arrive or orbit the Earth for decades.
 These external objects, if they exceed 100 meters in diameter, are called asteroids, while if they are smaller and have the possibility of entering the atmosphere, they are meteoroids.
 The light phenomenon that the meteoroid produces when it enters the atmosphere is called a meteor.
 A fireball is a very bright meteor.